-CBD College has been granted has been granted authorization from MCCA to offer distance education programs in the state of Mississippi.
+CBD College has been granted authorization from MCCA to offer distance education programs in the state of Mississippi.
 To file a complaint please fill out and submit a Student Complaint form available on the Agency's website.

 Mississippi Commission on College Accreditation